Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/LectureXMLnotes09.md

 ]{style="font-style:normal"}You can find a discussion of this in the O'Reilly ColdFusion book.

-# XML processing with ColdFusion
+## XML processing with ColdFusion

 ColdFusion has very advanced features for handling XML data, aside from the serialisation just mentioned.
 It can read, parse, create, transform and style XML in many diverse ways, including applying XSL stylesheets.
-This means that in principle if you are doing anything with XML you can do it at the server side, and not assume anything about the user�s browser�s ability to style XML at all.
+This means that in principle if you are doing anything with XML you can do it at the server side, and not assume anything about the users browsers ability to style XML at all.
 (Similar functions are provided by most other server-side processing systems, such as PHP. ) We'll mention this again once we've seen the more basic features of ColdFusion.